jhnnym/a4j-add-remove-issue-sprint/README.md

 "{{fieldChange.from}}"  = the issue's previous sprint IDs "{{fieldChange.to}}"    = the issue's current sprint IDs

-High leve description of steps in the rule:
+## High level description of steps in the rule:

 1. fromList = list of previous sprints
 2. toList = list of current sprints